| The

 These tournaments were relocated to Greenwood, and were

 renamed the Fist of Fury Series.
+The

 Delta Championships and Fist of Fury tournament series attracted